 Parents should inform the class teacher of any circumstances which might affect a pupil’s behaviour or academic performance.

 Parent / Teacher Meetings & Reports

-In accordance with the Dept. of Education Guidelines one Parent / Teacher meeting is held annually to discuss pupils’ progress.
+In accordance with D.E.S. guidelines, one parent-teacher meeting is held annually to discuss pupils’ progress.
 A second Parent / Teacher meeting is held during school hours at the request of parents.
 Staff are always available by appointment to meet a parent where necessary.
 At the end of the school year a formal report of a pupil’s progress is forwarded to parents / guardians.

-The following policies/statements can be accessed by clicking the link below.
+The following policies/statements can be accessed by clicking the links below.